Star Valley Wyoming Temple

 On April 30, 2012, Star Valley Independent reported that a letter from the Presiding Bishop to Mayor Hillyard had earlier confirmed the location of the temple.
 The letter proposed development of a portion of the site to construct a temple and requested a variance to the building height restriction of the zoning ordinance to accommodate a spire.
 "The actual temple is not too tall, it will just be the steeple," Mayor Hillyard said.
 "Our flight path maximum is 45 feet so they are going through this variance process.
 I do not anticipate a problem.
 It is so far up the hill away from the airport I don't think it will be an issue."4

 The Star Valley Wyoming Temple was prophesied by Elder Moses Thatcher of the Quorum of the Twelve.
 Thatcher first came to the valley in the late 1870s, looking for a suitable location where colonizing Latter-day Saints could settle.
 Looking over the beautiful valley, he declared, "I hereby name this valley Star Valley because it is the star of all valleys."
-He later returned with Elder Charles C. Rich, a senior apostle, to dedicate the valley for Mormon settlement.
+He later returned with Elder Charles C. Rich, a senior apostle, to dedicate the valley for the settlement of the Saints.

 On July 3, 1894, Church officer George Goddard gave a report on his travels to Star Valley, as recorded in the Deseret Weekly.
 He referenced a prophesy given by Elder Moses Thatcher in his description of the temple bench: "A fine tract of bench land on the eastern portion of Afton will afford a beautiful site for a Temple hereafter to be built, as per prophesy of Elder Moses Thatcher.
 This bench lies at the mouth of Swift Creek canyon, from whence flows a large stream of pure water, flanked on either side by a park of beautiful swamp pines, many of which are more than 100 feet high."